 An NRA’s payroll earnings may be exempt from federal and state income tax pursuant to an income tax treaty between their country of residence and the United States.
 For a current list of tax treaties please consult IRS publication 901 or the following website provides access to current tax treaties: Windstar Technologies.
 If you would like to apply the benefit of a tax treaty to your payroll earnings you must complete IRS Form 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual.
 Please make an appointment to fill out Form 8233 at the Tax Services office.
-You can make an appointment by calling 581-5414.
+Click Here to make an appointment.
 You will need to bring your passport and visa with you to your appointment to fill out Form 8233.
 A fully completed Form 8233 requires a social security number.
 Once you have fully completed Form 8233, Tax Services will verify the information and forward the Form to the IRS.
 The IRS has a ten day review period to accept or reject the form.
 We cannot apply the treaty benefits to payroll withholding until the ten day review period is over.
 Form 8233 is required for each calendar year.

 Federal Tax Return